 How to ripen bananas quickly for banana bread

 If you need ripe bananas STAT but yours aren’t quite there yet, this is a quick trick you can use to speed up that process.

 First, if you don’t have any bananas to start with, most grocery stores keep a small stack of almost-ripe bananas with the rest of the bananas.
 They’re usually individuals that either fell of the bunches or were plucked off by shoppers.
 I find mine on the bottom shelf.

-To ripen them for baking, preheat your oven to 250F and place your bananas on a baking sheet lined with parchment paper, peels and all.
+To ripen them for baking, preheat the oven to 250F and place the bananas on a baking sheet lined with parchment paper, peels and all.
 Bake for 15-20 minutes or until the bananas are completely brown…borderline black.

 Let the bananas cool completely then peel and mash.
 They’ll be a little liquidy but that’s OK.
 It’s just the juices released from the bananas under the high heat.

 How to store your cinnamon swirl banana bread